Patrikgrinsvall/laravel-bankid/README.md

 # WIP!
 Still a few bugs.

-## Laravel 8, with livewire Swedish BankID
+## Swedish BankID for Laravel 8 with Livewire
 You will need laravel 8 to use route facade but it might work with earlier versions when using middleware.
 Livewire is a required dependency so it will be installed.